Long Term Disability Income Plan Summary Plan Description

 If special circumstances require a delay on the initial decision on a claim or a review of a denied claim, the insurance company will notify the participant within 90 days of the date the claim was initially submitted or within 60 days of the date a review was requested.
 The notice will explain the reasons for the delay and when a decision can be expected.
 In no event will a decision be provided later than 90 days after the notice is sent for an initial decision on a claim or more than 60 days after the notice is sent for a review of a denied claim.

 Currently the insurance company is UNUM.
 Requests for information concerning the UNUM Group Total Disability Insurance contract terms, condition, and interpretations thereof, claims thereunder, any requests for review of such claims, and service of legal process may be directed in writing to UNUM, Suite 1700 - Benefits, 3 Ravina Drive, Atlanta, GA 30346.

 For a statement of ERISA rights see ERISA.

 Continuation of Medical Benefits Coverage

 When an individual begins receiving total disability income protection payments from the insurance company, the College will no longer continue to provide medical benefits coverage and the employment relationship is terminated.
-Even though an employee will no longer be covered by the College, he or she has the option of COBRA benefits (refer to “COBRA” in this chapter).
+Even though an employee will no longer be covered by the College, the employee has the option of COBRA benefits (refer to “COBRA” in this chapter).